VITALIoTOrg/vital-ppi-citybikes/README.md

-# Vital HiReply PPI
+# VITAL Istanbul Traffic PPI

 ---

-This project contains the code for the Vital HiReply PPI.
-The module exposes the underlying IoT system through a REST interface compliant to D3.2.2 of the Vital Project.
+This project contains the code for the VITAL Istanbul Traffic PPI.
+The module exposes the underlying HiReply IoT system through a REST interface compliant to D3.2.2 of the VITAL Project.

 ## Configuration